 It's not going to happen immediately - automakers and tech companies are still testing prototypes.

-But, in a shift, the state's Department of Motor Vehicles said in a revision of draft regulations released late Friday that the most advanced self-driving cars would no longer be required to have a licensed driver if federal officials deem them safe enough.
+But, in a shift, the state's Department of Motor Vehicles said in a revision of draft regulations released even asleep to snap to atten- approach, tion.